10 steps to get your first customers

 These basic principles are valid, no matter which marketing channels you use–direct sales, Facebook ads, email marketing, etc. So, when you start marketing your business, ensure you're developing a strategy to increase reach, frequency, and engagement with your audience.
 It's also important to set reasonable expectations to give it time to work.

 These key concepts are necessary for all your marketing efforts, including those we recommend below.

 Below are practical steps you can take to get your first customers.
 These strategies focus on one-on-one communications, but you still need to focus on reaching many people, following up with them several times, and giving your efforts time to work.

 1) Define your ideal customer

 Who does your business help?
 Who will resonate with the products and services that you provide?
-An essential first step in your marketing plan is to develop an ideal customer persona.
+An essential first step in your marketing plan is to develop an ideal customer persona (or ideal client persona).
 It will help you identify prospective clients or customers and better communicate with them.